by Matt Slick

 Also, the idea of dying has the implication of nonexistence.
 This is a further problem when considering the idea of God dying.
 In Christianity, God cannot cease to exist - again implying a change in his nature, which cannot be.
 Therefore, God cannot die.

 Sometimes people will say that Jesus can't be God because Jesus died and God cannot die.
 What they fail to understand is that Jesus has two natures: God and man.
 In theology we call this the hypostatic union.
 It is the teaching that in the one person of Christ are two distinct natures, the divine and human.
 It was the human nature that died on the cross, not the divine nature.
-But because the person of Jesus is both divine and human, it is sometimes said, although not with the greatest accuracy, that God died on the cross.
+But because Jesus is both divine and human, it is sometimes said, although not with the greatest accuracy, that God died on the cross.